-Compression socks (or stockings) are made of comfortable fitted stretchy spandex that exerts pressure on the skin and muscles underneath it for not merely clinical but also for athletic purposes.
+For medical and athletic purposes, compression socks (or stockings) are made of comfortable fitting stretchy spandex that applies pressure to the skin and muscles underneath them.

-These are specially designed socks that are destined to provide compression therapy.
-The compression therapy consists of compressive forces over the calf muscles and ankles to promote venous return back towards the heart.
-These elastic and stretchable stockings prevent blood clot formation in the legs and reduce pain and cramp’s chances due to low blood flow.
+These socks are specially designed to provide compression therapy.
+Compression therapy involves compressing the calf muscles and ankles to help the blood return to the heart.
+These elastic and stretchable stockings prevent blood clots from forming in the legs and reduce pain and cramps due to low blood flow.

-There are three types of compression socks currently available in the market:
+The following types of socks are currently available on the market:

 - Graduated Compression Socks